Dynamics of covering maps of the annulus I: semiconjugacies: Sufficient conditions for the existence of semiconjugacies.

 If $f$ is a degree $d$ covering map of the annulus, then each connected component of the preimage of a connector is a connector.
 The preimage of a trivial connector is equal to the disjoint union of $|d|$ trivial connectors.

-Note also that just one connected component of the complement of a trivial connector contains a connector.
-This follows from the fact that the union of two disjoint connectors separates the annulus, and so the existence of two connectors in different components of the complement of $C$ implies that $C$ is disconnected.
-When $C$ is trivial, the component of $A\setminus C$ that contains a connector is called the big component of the complement of $C$.
+\begin{rk} There exists exactly one connected component of the complement of a trivial connector that contains contains a connector.
+Uniqueness follows from the fact that the union of two disjoint connectors separates the annulus, and so the existence of two connectors in different components of the complement of $C$ implies that $C$ is disconnected.
+To prove existence, take an open trivial neighbourhood $U$ of C. Then, the complement of $U$ contains a (trivial) connector. \end{rk} When $C$ is trivial, the component of $A\setminus C$ that contains a connector is called the big component of the complement of $C$.